decaycs/decay.nvim/README.md

 ## Lualine

-If you use lualine, you can enable the integration with something like this:
+If you use lualine, you can enable the integration with this:

 ```lua
 require('lualine').setup {